Decks › Agentic IAM ·

 No human at all: one back-end calls another.

-The pattern we have refined for fifteen years: Service A calls Service B through a gateway that checks a token.
-With the client-credentials grant the service speaks for itself; proper workload identity (SPIFFE, WIMSE) does it better, with no shared secret to leak.
+Take the human out of that flow and you get OAuth's other half, the pattern we have refined for fifteen years: Service A calls Service B through a gateway that checks a token.
+With the client-credentials grant the service speaks for itself; proper workload identity (SPIFFE) does it better, with no shared secret to leak.

 - The service proves who it is with a client id and secret (or a certificate).